 Trevor is a vibrant and inclusive community school.
 We draw our diverse student body from a multitude of boroughs, counties, zip codes, and countries of family origin.
 Our community is truly global.

-Directors of Diversity, Equity & Inclusion lead this programming and are always available for discourse and counsel.
+An Assistant Head of School for Inclusion, Equity & Community Affairs, and faculty Directors of Diversity, Equity & Inclusion lead this programming and are always available for discourse and counsel.
 A Steering Committee is composed of the Directors of Diversity, Equity & Inclusion, parent representatives, and faculty and staff—all of whom are dedicated to this work.

-Various student groups also play a powerful role in building a safe, inclusive, and empowered student body.
+Various student groups also play a powerful role in building a safe, inclusive, and empowered student body at Trevor.
 For example, the Multiple Identities, One World (MIOW) student organization teaches students to be activists for a better world by engaging with social justice and equity issues.
 The Students of Color affinity group (SOCA) is an open forum where Trevor students of color explore identity, share resources, and mentor each other.
 And, the Queers & Allies student organization is a support and advocacy group that meets to discuss issues of particular importance to the LGBTQ+ community, both at Trevor and the world at large.

 Affinity Groups and Cultural & Advocacy Clubs for Trevor Students

 Latin American Culture